-At the beginning of the transaction, the originator sells the underlying assets to the SPV.
-The underlying assets could be a portfolio of loans or the rights to receive payments or cash flows from the underlying assets.
+At the beginning of the transaction, the originator sells the underlying assets to the special purpose vehicle (SPV).
+The underlying assets could be a portfolio of loans or the rights to receive payments or cash flows from the underlying assets/credit tenant(s).
 The SPV pays for the assets by using the proceeds from bond issuance.
 Generally, the senior bonds will be sold to investors while the subordinated bonds will be held by the originator or another group of investors and will serve as credit enhancement for the senior tranche.
 During the transaction, the SPV will pay down the structured finance debt issues using the cash received from the underlying assets.
 The investors are expected to receive all interest and principal repayments by the legal final maturity date.

-Figure 1: Typical Transaction Structure of Asset-backed Securities
+Figure 1: Typical Transaction Structure of Assets-backed Securities